abramekamil/abramekamil/README.md

 Feel free to reach out if you'd like to collaborate or just chat!
 I'm always open to new opportunities.

-🔭 I’m currently working on my updating my GitHub page
+🔭 I’m currently working on updating my GitHub page / creating a personal portfolio

 👯 I’m looking to collaborate on anything cybersecurity-related

 ®Kamil Abramek 2024